Sunday, September 25, 2022

 500g / 1lb of ground beef

-1 medium-large onion (chopped/diced)
+1 medium onion (chopped/diced)

 5 cloves of garlic (crushed/minced)